 Prescription drug prices — even with insurance or Medicare — can be very expensive for most Americans.
 According to GoodRx, 639 prescription drug prices increased by an average of 6% in 2020.

 One big way consumers can save money on the cost of prescription drugs is by choosing generic over name-brand medications.
-But before you think generic drugs are of any less quality or less effective — think again.
+And before you think generic drugs are of any less quality or less effective — think again.
 We did the research... and our findings might surprise you!

 What’s the difference between generic and name-brand drugs?